Denver home called ‘a total disaster’ goes for $429,000 - NewsBreak

 “This house is a total disaster!
 Sold ‘as is’ including all the ‘stuff’ on the property.
 A great garage, however.
 You need to bring your imagination.
 One of the worst properties on the market,” according to the listing.

 Photos of the property showcase a garage covered in stains and multiple colors of paint.
 The home itself is filled with stained walls, trash, and random furniture and boxes.
-The yard is also covered with random furniture, boxes, and piles of stuff.First case of human bird flu infection confirmed in Colorado
+The yard is also covered with random furniture, boxes, and piles of stuff.See photos of the home here

 In September 2000, the home sold for $182,900.
 Nearly 20 years later, it’s pending a sale of nearly a quarter-million dollars more.